 I have made a video explaining how to storyboard a short film that can be watched on Vimeo.
 L

 How to storyboard a short film video

 It took some time to create the short film storyboard templates.
-I have made them downloadable via the resource library.
+So I have made them downloadable so you can use them too.
 Next time you are storyboarding you can download the templates here –